 Masorti Judaism has moved all of their communal activities online.

 Online portal: http://masortijudaism.social/.
-This is a one-stop shop for Masorti content over the coming months.
-We'll be uploading daily offerings from rabbis and other contributors and sharing links to live streaming and other content of interest.
+This is a one-stop shop for Masorti content over the coming months, including divrei Torah from rabbis and other contributors and links to live streaming and other content of interest.

 Click here to see all of the Masorti UK online events including services, kids' events, study, etc.